Data Management in Banking Overview

 Azure Information Protection (AIP) is a cloud-based solution helping organizations to classify, label, and protect its documents and emails.
 This can be done automatically by administrators who define rules and conditions, manually by users, or a combination where users are given recommendations.

 Banks struggle with Master Data Management, meta data conflicting due to disparate core banking systems, and data coming from origination systems, onboarding systems, offers management systems, CRM systems, and more.
-Azure has tools to help mitigate thesee and other commonly occuring data issues.
+Azure has tools to help mitigate thesee and other commonly occurring data issues.

 There are many operations financial services organizations need to perform on their data.
 When writing data to Azure data stores, there may be a need to transform that data or to join it with other data that augments what is being ingested.